MillionLinesOfCode/javapenalty/README.md

 # Installing

-1.To run the program, first check that you are on the Demo-2-Official branch.
+1.To run the program, first check that you are on the 'Demo-3' branch.
 If not, switch to this branch.

-2.Download all the .java files and put them all in the same directory.
+2.Download all the files and put them all in the same directory.

-3.Proceed to compile the java files using
+3.Proceed to compile the .java files using

 `javac *.java`